 Closed comedones on the other hand are blocked pores, filled with a white residue (AKA whiteheads).

-If you have lots of comedones, it’s very likely that you are dealing with Acne.
+If you have lots of comedones, it’s very likely that you are dealing with a variety of Acne.

 It gets harder to determine when you have inflamed bumps on your skin, commonly called pustules, nodules, cysts or papules, they can both be a feature of Acne and Rosacea.